Review checklist book

 Year-End Close Checklist: The Essential Steps for Accountants

-For accountants, the end of the year is an especially important one in the world of numbers and finances.
+Year-end closing is a significant process that entails a review of all financial transactions, activities, and adjustments made within a fiscal year, such as income, liabilities, assets, equity changes bad debt provisions, and tax return filing.
+For accountants, the year-end close process is an especially important one in the world of numbers and finances.
 It is like warping up a big book and then opening a new one.
+A successful completion of the process requires careful planning and execution to ensure accuracy of the fiscal year accounts, elimination of human error, and preparation of an organization for the year ahead.
 In order to get this process done smoothly and accurately, accountants follow a Year-End Close Checklist.
+Below is a review of the critical steps accountants must follow.

 Step 1: Review Financial Statements